terminus-plugin-project/terminus-hotfix-plugin/examples/mass-hotfix/README.md

 ## Instructions

-These instructions assume a unix environment.
+These instructions assume a unix environment and have been tested on macOS High Sierra.

-1) Save `terminus-mass-hotfix.sh` to your desktop
+1) Copy the desired script, e.g. `terminus-mass-hotfix-upstream-updates.sh`, to your desktop
 1) Update the `PANTHEON_ORG_NAME` and `MULTIDEV` variables as needed
+    - Update the `PLUGINS_TO_UPDATE` variable if using `terminus-mass-hotfix-wordpress-plugin-update.sh`
 1) Update the site list command being stored in `PANTHEON_SITE_LIST` as needed
     - For example, filtering by tag
 1) Authenticate with Terminus
     - Ensure you are using a machine token that has sufficient permissions to access, edit and deploy to all of the sites in the command above
 1) Double check the script logic, incuding your edits
-1) Run the script with `sh ~/Desktop/terminus-mass-hotfix.sh`
+1) Run the script
+    - `sh ~/Desktop/terminus-mass-hotfix-upstream-updates.sh` for the custom upstream update hotfix script
+    - `sh ~/Desktop/terminus-mass-hotfix-wordpress-plugin-update.sh` for the WordPress plugin update hotfix script
+1) Review the results
+1) Delete the script from your desktop once done